Fuel-Development/Fuel-Development/README.md

 ## Hey 👋, I'm [Fuel!](https://fueldevelopment.net/)

 Welcome to my page!
-I'm Fuel, a senior in highschool..
+I'm a senior in highschool..
 I guess you can count me as a code enthusiast.

 *Most of my stuff can be found here! **[Website](https://fueldevelopment.net)**! 📝*